drbean/curriculum/pages/homepage/markdown/TrialAndError.md

 % If at first you don't succeed, ..

-How does trial and error align with Lewin's Action Research?
-Especially, seeing one of his principles was, 'There's nothing as practical as a good theory'.
-What is trial and error anyway?
-It seems like it can be used with negative connotations, 'Enough with the trial and error, already, It's not leading to a good result.
-Try a principled approach, like Response Surface Methodology'

-A: After a lot of trial and error, we gave up.
-It probably wasn't going to work, anyway.
-B: Sour grapes!
+Trial and error's the repeated doing of something despite not being successful, in search of success.
+It's bottom-up rather than top-down.
+Which doesn't align with, 'There's nothing as practical as a good theory.'
+2/2 #trialanderror #actionresearch

 Me at